stivella/personal-website/content/publication/bankersrelocation/index.md

 publication:
 publication_short:

 abstract: Information is a core input in financial intermediation, yet little is known about how it is transmitted through labor mobility.
 In this paper - for the first time - we are able to link administrative data on loan contracts and employment histories to track the movements of bank managers and their portfolios of client firms across financial institutions.
-We show that when a manager switches employers, firms in their prior portfolio are five times more likely to initiate a lending relationship with the new bank.
+We show that when a manager switches employers, firms in their prior portfolio are three times more likely to initiate a lending relationship with the new bank.
+To isolate the causal role of manager mobility, we exploit variation in the timing of job switches and leverage exogenous shocks to mobility induced by branch closures.
 This effect reflects both a higher propensity of firms to apply for credit and a greater likelihood of loan approval.
-To isolate the causal role of manager mobility, we exploit variation in the timing of job switches and leverage exogenous shocks to mobility induced by branch closures.
-Our findings underscore the importance of individual-level human capital in shaping credit market outcomes and highlight a novel channel for information transmission in the financial sector.
+We further document that the resulting lending relationships are associated with lower interest rates and lower default rates.
+Our findings underscore the importance of individual-level human capital in improving credit market outcomes and highlight a novel channel for information transmission in the financial sector.
 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.